-If you’re VAT registered, or close to the VAT threshold, and you don’t currently use a digital accounting package (such as Crunch) to record your VAT information, then you need to start planning for Making Tax Digital now.
+If you’re VAT registered, or close to the VAT threshold, and you don’t currently use a digital accounting package (such as Crunch) to record your VAT information, then you need to start planning for MTD now.

 Who will have to switch to Making Tax Digital for Business?

-The previous update from HMRC was the MTD for Business Stakeholder Communication Pack in July 2018.
-This confirmed that HMRC had opened an MTD for Income Tax pilot for sole traders with income from one business, or landlords who rent out UK property (excluding furnished holiday lettings).
+The most recent update from HMRC was the ‘Making Tax Digital for Business Stakeholder Communication Pack’ in July 2018.
+This confirmed HMRC had opened an MTD pilot for Income Tax for sole traders with income from one business, or landlords who rent out UK property (excluding furnished holiday lettings).

-The pilot allows people who meet the criteria to voluntarily use MTD approved software to keep their business records digitally and send Income Tax updates to HMRC quarterly, instead of filing an annual Self Assessment tax return.
-They will receive an estimate of their tax liability.
-At the moment, the system isn’t able to be used by those with more complex Self Assessment needs.
+The pilot allows people who meet the criteria to voluntarily use MTD compliant software to keep their business records digitally and send Income Tax updates to HMRC quarterly, instead of filing an annual Self Assessment tax return.
+Users of the pilot will receive an estimate of their tax liability throughout the year.
+At the moment, the system isn’t able to be used by those with more complex Self Assessment returns.

-Businesses, sole traders or limited companies, with turnover above the VAT threshold (£85,000 per year from April 2017), have until 1st April 2019 to comply with MTD.
-After this date, all VAT registered businesses will need to store and submit their records digitally in line with MTD.
+Businesses, sole traders and limited companies, with turnover above the VAT threshold (£85,000 per year for the 2018/19 tax year), have until 1st April 2019 to comply with MTD.
+After this date, all VAT-registered businesses will need to store and submit their records digitally.

 How do I prepare for Making Tax Digital?

 If you’re a Crunch client, don’t worry – it’s all in hand.
-We’ve been working with HMRC for some time and are already testing using our private beta.
+We’ve been working with HMRC for some time and our software has been confirmed as compliant by HMRC.
 We’ll be in touch with all our VAT registered clients over the next few months to let them know what to do to ensure a smooth transition.

-If you aren’t a Crunch client and your business is VAT registered, you can catch up with our recent 15-minute webinar and Q&A on MTD.
-Our experts Ben Schaefer and Luke Young answered questions and explained what actions you need to take to be prepared for the new Making Tax Digital reporting requirements.
+If you aren’t a Crunch client and your business is VAT registered, you can catch up with our recent 15-minute webinar and Q&A on Making Tax Digital.
+Our experts answered questions and explained what actions you need to take to be prepared for the new MTD reporting requirements.

-You can view or download the webinar slides here.
+You can view or download the Making Tax Digital webinar slides here.

 Making Tax Digital – Our analysis

-Of course, change can be a worry, but in our analysis, the initial VAT element of Making Tax Digital for businesses isn’t going to be much of a bother for the vast majority of affected businesses.
-If they’re not already using approved software to store and submit VAT information to HMRC, they’ll need to start making plans to do so ahead of 1st April 2019.
+Of course, change can be a worry, but in our analysis, the initial VAT element of MTD for businesses isn’t going to be much of a bother for the vast majority of affected businesses.
+If businesses haven’t started to use approved software to store and submit VAT information to HMRC, they’ll need to start making plans to do so ahead of 1st April 2019.

 Far from introducing more paperwork, we think these potential changes are a welcome modernisation of the UK tax system.
 In fact, it’s just catching up with where tax should be.
 Many UK businesses already report VAT quarterly and pay it soon after filing.
 In much of Scandinavia and Central Europe, digital tax accounts with monthly or quarterly filing have long been the norm, as has been paying tax more quickly.

-We believe that little and often in terms of tax filings is far preferable to a big annual rush.
-HMRC’s roadmap initially set out their plans to connect the many systems they use far more effectively so that there will be much more information pre-filled when returns are requested.
-Although this has largely been put on hold, we still believe this new arrangement wouldn’t be like four mini Self Assessments, and would actually result in less stress for business owners.
+We believe that little and often in terms of tax filings is preferable to an annual process.
+HMRC’s roadmap initially set out their plans to connect the many systems they use far more effectively, with more information pre-populated when returns are requested.
+Although this has largely been put on hold, we still believe this new arrangement will result in less time and effort to prepare and file tax returns for business owners and individuals.

-Crunch will continue working closely with HMRC to ensure all of our knowledge and experience about small businesses is fed into HMRC future consultations.
+Crunch will continue working to ensure all of our knowledge and experience about small businesses is fed into HMRC’s future development of MTD.